codingcodymiller/requote/README.md

-# final-project
+# Requote

-A full stack JavaScript solo project.
+A web application for storing quotes from your favorite books.